Welcome to AGD

 Additional Information:

-The 15 questions for exercise GD534 are based on the article "Treatment of deep gingival recession in homologous molars using a modified laterally positioned flap and subepithelial connective tissue graft: a case report" on pages 20-25.
-This exercise was developed by Daniel S. Geare, DMD, in association with the General Dentistry Self-Instruction committee.
-Reading the article and successfully completing this exercise will enable you to: 1.
-Compare differences in periodontal flap design.
-2. Understand the indications and effectiveness of laterally positioned flaps.
-3. Identify the differences in maxillary and mandibular flap surgery results.
-Answers must be submitted online at agd.org/self-instruction by August 31, 2025.
+The 15 questions for exercise GD550 are based on the article "A comparative evaluation of serum and salivary levels of apelin in chronic periodontitis associated with obesity and type 2 diabetes mellitus" on pages 28-34.
+This exercise was developed by Douglas P. Rockwood, DDS, MAGD, ABGD, in association with the General Dentistry Self-Instruction Committee.
+Reading the article and successfully completing this exercise will enable you to: 1. appreciate the difficulties in identifying a specific marker for periodontal disease; 2. gain insight into the many systemic variables associated with the development of periodontal disease; and 3. understand the interaction between apelin and metabolic functions.
+Answers must be received by August 31, 2026.

 $30.00